Jayson Gaddis: Founder of The Relationship School

 01:04:28.41 – Brian David Crane

-Yeah, okay, ah is if people I feel like we need to be respectful of your time I know you said you were a bit sick before we got onto this call and your kids are out of school this week because of pentecost.
+Yeah, okay.
+If people I feel like we need to be respectful of your time I know you said you were a bit sick before we got onto this call and your kids are out of school this week because of Pentecost.

 01:04:37.77 – Jayson Gaddis